rbisdorff/Digraph3/docSphinx/tutorial.rst

 Similar to *Kohler*'s rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual *strict outranking* digraph *gcd*, the same ranking result (see [LAM-2009]_, [DIA-2010]_).

-Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are *not scalable* to outranking digraphs of larger orders (> 100).
-For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland*, the *NetFlows* ranking-by-scoring rules, and the iterated *NetFlows* ranking- or ordering-by-choosing rules, with a polynomial complexity of :math:`O(n^2)`, where *n* is the order of the outranking digraph, remain in fact computationally tractable.
+Besides of not proidong a unique linear ranking, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are unfortunately *not scalable* to outranking digraphs of larger orders (> 100).
+For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland*, the *NetFlows* ranking-by-scoring rules, with a polynomial complexity of :math:`O(n^2)`, where *n* is the order of the outranking digraph, remain in fact computationally tractable.

 Ranking big performance tableaux ................................